 CRPS is classified as CRPS I, meaning no nerve damage is evident, or CRPS II, when nerve damage exists.
 CRPS I is also referred to as reflexive sympathetic dystrophy (RSD).
 When CRPS is diagnosed early, people have a better chance at recovery, or at least successful management of their symptoms.
 Unfortunately, many people with CRPS suffer from symptoms for years before receiving a correct diagnosis.
 Inexperienced doctors may attribute their symptoms to psychological factors, because they aren’t familiar with CRPS.

-The founder of South Carolina’s RSD support group saw several doctors for her chronic knee pain before it was correctly identified as CRPS/RSD.
 When people suffer from symptoms such as muscle spasms, fatigue, rashes, and extreme skin sensitivity for years with no known cause, they may begin to develop secondary psychological conditions – most commonly, depression and anxiety, both of which can amplify pain.